 Gregory and Elise met in 2011 while waiting for a train and have been a couple ever since.
 Before taking a class at the Relationship Skills Center, the couple notes that they used to argue all the time.
 “My wife and I learned how to communicate and voice our opinions instead of screaming at each other,” says Gregory.
 “Our communication has improved a lot because we are more calm—and we used to be at each other’s throats.”
-Since taking the class, the couple has benefitted from improved communication skills.
+Since taking the class, the couple has benefited from improved communication skills.
 Elise notes, “[The class] helped us communicate better and gave us a way to look past the arguing and take a step back.”
 The class has helped them build a stronger bond with each other and with their one-year-old son.
 They also both report feeling more grounded and stable in their careers.
 The opportunity to participate in the wedding marathon, says Elise, is “an absolute blessing because otherwise we could not have afforded it and might have had to wait for years.”
 Gregory echoes these sentiments and also states that he hopes this will bring their extended families closer together.

 Stephen and Belinda met in Nevada when they discovered that they both worked for the same casino.
 They soon began dating.
 The couple encountered several obstacles, including struggling to keep their home while dealing with the loss of Stephen’s mother.
 Their overcoming of adversities together is what kept them so strong and driven in their goal to develop a functional relationship.
 Before taking a class at the Relationship Skills Center, there was little communication between the two.
 However, after attending the class, they opened up and were able to listen to each other without arguing.
 They were able to talk and listen to one another without dwelling on their differing opinions.
 The communication portion of the course along with the card games played during the session proved to benefit the couple greatly.
 Belinda and Stephen are both now very excited to begin their life together as a married couple.
 Their eight-year-old daughter Anica will serve as flower girl.
 “Our relationship started off rocky,” Belinda says.
 “But we wouldn’t have made it without Marathon.”